todalavibra/google-labs-code-jules-awesome-list/README.md

 ## Security

-- `// Identify potential security vulnerabilities in this code`
+- `// Identify potential security vulnerabilities in this project`
    <sub>Scan for common issues and unsafe dependencies.</sub>